 Students who fail a module or course must retake that module or course.
 The failing grade will be averaged into their GPA at the end of the module or course and remain in effect until the module or course is repeated and a new grade is earned.
-If repeating the training is required, the length of the program must not exceed $1\,1/2$ times the planned program length.
+If repeating the training is required, the length of the program must not exceed 1.5 times the planned program length.

-When students repeat a module or course, the last grade received for that module or course replaces the original grade on the transcript (even if the original grade was higher), and this new grade is used to calculate the cumulative GPA.
+When students repeat a module or course, the higher of the two grades received for that module or course is used to calculate the cumulative GPA.
 The attendance for the repeated module or course will replace the attendance for the original module or course.